Maya (1966 film)

 Maya is a 1966 Metrocolor/Panavision American coming-of-age story drama about a young man in the jungles of India.
 The film was directed by John Berry and stars Clint Walker, Jay North and Sajid Khan.
 Italian composer Riz Ortolani, creator of the soundtrack for Mondo Cane and Pupi Avati's films, provided the musical score.

 Plot

 Fourteen-year-old Terry Bowen travels from the U.S. to India to meet his father Hugh Bowen for the first time.
 After a dispute with his father, Terry runs away and is befriended by Raji.
 Together, Terry and Raji have many adventures in the jungles of India.
 The cultural and religious differences between Terry, an American Christian, and Raji, an Indian Hindu, cause conflict.
-However, the boys overcome their differences and survive to deliver Maya, a sacred white elephant, and her calf to a far away temple.
+However, the boys overcome their differences and survive to deliver Maya and her sacred white calf Primo to a far away temple.